10 Meaningful Valentine's Day Gift Ideas

 Oh the pressure of Valentine's Day... what do you get that special someone in your life to show how much they mean to you?
 Greeting card companies, florists and chocolate manufacturers love this time of year, but what about some ideas that go beyond the typical gift of a box of chocolates or roses and a sappy card?

-Read on for ten ideas for meaningful gifts for Valentine's Day that show you put a little thought into your gift.
+Read on for ten meaningful Valentine's Day gift ideas that will show you put a little thought into your gift.

 Who couldn't use a mini-vacation?
 Plan a night or two away for the two of you and you'll both be glad you did.
 The possibilities are endless - a bed and breakfast in a small town, a hotel in the city, an inn in the country, a lodge or resort up north or a trip to the spa.